Alexander-ha/-ULTRAARUCO-ArucoPiano/README.md

 > 1. **Your PC running the Unity server and your phone are NOT on the same Wi-Fi network**.
 Solution: connect to the same Wi-Fi.
 > 2. **Your PC has a Firewall running.** Solution: ubuntu ufw is disabled via sudo ufw disable, windows: netsh advfirewall set allprofiles state off.
 > 3. **You disabled the firewall via the terminal, but the network is identified as public instead of private** Solution: on Windows you can go to Control Panel\System and Security\Windows Defender Firewall and disable all firewalls.
-> 4. **Your Android version for some reason does not support current certificates** Solution: message me @altergan1, we'll figure something out.
+> 4. **Your Android version for some reason does not support current certificates** Solution: message me @altergan1 (Telegram, dimetranow@gmail.com GMAIL), we'll figure something out.

 <a id="arucoassign"></a>
 ### Assigning Aruco Markers to Keys, Hands, and Piano